 In Maryland, wooden shingles and shakes when installed properly can last no more than 15 to 20 years.
 They’re usually made of cedar or redwood which is naturally insect and rot resistant and do not require any ongoing treatments to seal them.

 Metal roofing is gaining popularity.
-While steel, copper, zinc, and aluminum roofing materials may cost more than asphalt shingles, a metal roof can last significantly longer—often times is excess of 50 years.
+While steel, copper, zinc, and aluminum roofing materials may cost more than asphalt shingles, a metal roof can last significantly longer—often over 50 years.

-There’s another key thing to keep in mind when investing in a roof replacement—warranties.
-Salespeople usually lead with a big number of years, but the actual warranty is MUCH more complicated.
+There is another key thing to keep in mind when investing in a roof replacement—warranties.
+Salespeople usually lead with a big number, aiming to impress you with the number of years the warranty will last.
+But the actual warranty is much more complicated.
 Plenty of homeowners have misunderstood the complexities of roof warranties because they just don’t know what to ask.

 Many warranty claims are not approved for various reasons, and if a claim is approved you’ll likely only be reimbursed based on a depreciation schedule.
 Shingle warranties will only cover a portion of the project.